oceanwp/ocean-posts-slider/readme.txt

 3. Three Images Style.

 == Changelog ==

+= 2.0.8 - NOV 13 2024 =
+- Fixed: Compatibility: Elementor: Swiper Library influencing the functionality of the slider by displaying one and the same posts.

 = 2.0.7 - MAY 20 2024 =
 - Updated: Compatibility: WordPress version number.